 “Fate does not always let you fix the tuition fee.
 She delivers the educational wallop and presents her own bill,

 knowing you have to pay it, not matter what the amount may be.”

-Have you ever been long a big position and watched it drift down into oblivion?
+Have you ever been long a big position in Bitcoin or Ether and watched it drift down into oblivion?